 LSI has launched its new Nytro rebranding and inadvertently pre-announced upcoming PCIe MLC flash cards.

-iOS App of the Week Oh the irony.
+iOS App of the WeekiOS App of the Week Oh the irony.
 Microsoft cancelled plans for its Courier tablet when Apple launched the iPad, but the Courier’s two-screen design has now found a home on the very device that killed it off, courtesy of Taposé from developer Zanther.

 Samsung has launched a four times faster microSD card for tablets and LTE smartphones.